ZzzGin/zzzgin.github.io/src/pages/blogs/2022-06-20-password-protected-gatsby-blog/index.md

         }
         ```
     2. An `input` element to take the user cipher
+2. automation script to transfer markdown to the json, then transfer back.
-2. change in `gatsby-node` to create pages for private blogs
+3. change in `gatsby-node` to create pages for private blogs
-3. merge tags
+4. merge tags